vino-jasuba/iReporter-/README.md

 ### API endpoints

-Prefix `api/v1/` to all api endpoints below
+Prefix `api/v1/` | `api/v2` to all api endpoints below to access either version 1 or 2 of the app respectively

 | **HTTP METHOD**   | **URI**  | **ACTION** |
 |---|---|---|